 If you are organising your prewedding or engagement portraits abroad, discovering the best spots for photography in Florence is tough.
-Although it’s easy to find out through Google Maps and Trip Advisor the most picturesque places, gardens and tourist attractions, it’s impossible to estimate from far lighting conditions and tourists.
-That’s why, thanks to my experience as a wedding photographer in Florence, you can benefit from these easy tips to create your photo shoot in the city of Tuscany.
+Although it’s easy to find out through Google Maps and Trip Advisor the most picturesque places, gardens and tourist attractions, it’s impossible to estimate from abroad lighting conditions and tourist crowds.
+That’s why, thanks to my experience as a wedding photographer in Florence, you can benefit from these simple tips to create your photo shoot in the capital of Tuscany, even if you’re coming from abroad, or you are an international photographer!

 Galleria degli Uffizi

 The Uffizi Gallery is one of the most enchanting places in Florence, but also one of the busiest!
-The arcades with the antique columns, the niches with the sculptures of the most important artists of the Reinassance, the tower and the background of Palazzo Vecchio and Palazzo della Signoria are just some of the reasons that make this place ideal for portraits.
-The lighting is always stunning, but given the high number of tourists, the best time to take photos is on Monday, when the museum is closed to visitors.
+The arcades with the antique columns, the niches with the sculptures of the most important artists of the Reinassance, the tower and the background of Palazzo Vecchio and Palazzo della Signoria are just some of the reasons that make this place perfect for portraits.
+The lighting is always stunning, but given the high amount of tourists, the best time to take photos is on Monday, when the museum is closed to visitors.
+You may find there lots of couple having their pre-wedding photos taken!

 Piazzale Michelangelo is the most famous area for photography in Florence.
 Every photographer in the world would love taking some snaps here.
 Dozens of couples choose this lovely terrace with a view for a toast and some quick pictures after the wedding ceremony.
-You now understand that it’s the most crowded spot of Florence.
-Even if the lighting is not great, the best time to take photos is the morning, as it gets more crowded close to sunset.
+Please know that it’s the most crowded spot in Florence.
+Even if the lighting is not great, the best time to take photos is in the morning, as it gets more crowded close to sunset.

 Il Giardino delle Rose

 And you?
-What is your favorite place for photographs in Florence?
+What is your favourite place for photographs in Florence?
 Please, let me know so that I will add it to this list!